Renumics/renumics-rag/README.md

 ### ⚙️ Configuration

-If you plan to use OpenAI models, create `.env` with the following content:
+If you plan to use OpenAI models, create a `.env` file with the following content:

 ```bash
 OPENAI_API_KEY="Your OpenAI API key"